mburns/piwik-cookbook/README.md

 For low traffic sites
 ---------------------

-Just add 'recipe[piwik]' to your node's run list.
+Just add `recipe[piwik]` to your node's run list.
 This will download and install piwik on the host.
-It will ask you for superuser and database connection params when you first hit /index.php on your new piwik server.
+It will ask you for superuser and database connection params when you first hit `/index.php` on your new piwik server.

 For high traffic sites
 ----------------------

-If you run a medium to high traffic site (> 100.000 visits/day) you should use the 'piwik::master' and 'piwik::slave' recipes.
-The 'piwik::master' will install piwik on the host using the default recipe.
-You'll need to do the manual piwik configuration hitting /index.php as described above.
+If you run a medium to high traffic site (> 100.000 visits/day) you should use the `piwik::master` and `piwik::slave` recipes.
+The `piwik::master` will install piwik on the host using the default recipe.
+You'll need to do the manual piwik configuration hitting `/index.php` as described above.

-Additionally the 'piwik::master' recipe will install an hourly cron job to run the piwik archive.sh script to pre-calculate reports.
+Additionally the `piwik::master` recipe will install an hourly cron job to run the piwik `archive.sh` script to pre-calculate reports.
 You should disable report generation on hitting the frontend in the piwik settings.

-If you want to setup a cluster of piwik tracking servers, all connected to the very same piwik DB, you can setup additional tracking servers using the 'piwik::slave' recipe.
-To be able to use it, go to your (manually configured) master and take all required values from piwik/config/config.ini.php and overwrite the attributes of the piwik cookbook with those values.
-Then a new server using the 'piwik::slave'recipe will automatically connect to the existing piwik installation.
+If you want to setup a cluster of piwik tracking servers, all connected to the very same piwik DB, you can setup additional tracking servers using the `piwik::slave` recipe.
+To be able to use it, go to your (manually configured) master and take all required values from `piwik/config/config.ini.php` and overwrite the attributes of the piwik cookbook with those values.
+Then a new server using the `piwik::slave` recipe will automatically connect to the existing piwik installation.
 You can now use a load balancer to distribute tracking requests to all of your piwik servers.